k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 #### Generate the Sequence Actors

-A. TDM library includes a **TDMSeqList** Actor that holds a list of sequences.
-Populate the Actor's  **table** object with the information relevant for your TDM implementation:
+A. The TDM library includes a **TDMSeqList** Actor that holds a list of sequences.
+Populate the Actor's  **table** object with the information relevant for your TDM implementation as follows:
-   - **SEQUENCE_NAME**, the sequence name must be identical to the DB's sequence name if the next value is taken from the DB.
+   - **SEQUENCE_NAME** - the sequence name must be identical to the DB's sequence name if the next value is taken from the DB.
-   - **CACHE_DB_NAME**, populate this setting using **DB_CASSANDRA** where the Sequence Cache tables are stored.
+   - **CACHE_DB_NAME** - populate this setting using **DB_CASSANDRA** where the Sequence Cache tables are stored.
-   - **SEQUENCE_REDIS_OR_DB**, indicates if the next value is taken from Redis or the target DB interface.
+   - **SEQUENCE_REDIS_OR_DB** - indicates if the next value is taken from Redis or the target DB interface.
 Populate this setting using the **FabricRedis** interface (imported from the TDM library) or with the **target DB interface name**.
 Getting the next value from the DB sequence is supported for Oracle, DB2 and PostgreSQL DBs.
-   - **INITIATE_VALUE_OR_FLOW**, set an initial value for the sequence or populate the name of an inner flow to apply logic when getting the initial value.
+   - **INITIATE_VALUE_OR_FLOW** - set an initial value for the sequence or populate the name of an inner flow to apply logic when getting the initial value.
 For example, you can set the initial value from the max value of the target table.
 The initial value is only relevant when getting the next value from **FabricRedis**.
 Otherwise, the next value is taken from the target system.

-   Example of the tdmSeqList Actor:
+   Example of the **TDMSeqList** Actor:

    ![image](images/tdmSeqListExample.png)